EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI bounty awarded faction} The name of the faction whose ship you destroyed
   * {DEC:EDDI bounty awarded reward} The total number of credits obtained for destroying the ship
   * {BOOL:EDDI bounty awarded shared} True if the rewards have been shared with wing-mates
-  * {TXT:EDDI bounty awarded target} The name of the pilot you destroyed
+  * {TXT:EDDI bounty awarded target} The name of the pilot or ship you destroyed (if applicable)

 ### Bounty incurred
 Triggered when you incur a bounty.